-Treatment of Outstanding Equity Awards in Connection with the Initial Public Offering number of shares of our common stock determined by the value such holder would have received under the distribution provisions of the limited partnership agreement of Topco Parent, with our shares of common stock valued by reference to the initial public offering price (such shares, the "Distributed Shares").
-The redemption of Class B Units for Distributed Shares will not result in any accelerated vesting of such Class B Units; the Distributed Shares distributed in redemption of vested Class B Units shall be fully vested upon such distribution, and the Distributed Shares distributed in redemption of unvested Class B Units in respect of which they are distributed.
+Treatment of Outstanding Equity Awards in Connection with the Initial Public Offering

+Upon the liquidation of Topco Parent, each holder of Class B Units (including the Named Executive Officers holding any such units) will have his or her entire Class B interest in Topco Parent redeemed in full for a number of shares of our common stock determined by the value such holder would have received under the distribution provisions of the limited partnership agreement of Topco Parent, with our shares of common stock valued by reference to the initial public offering price (such shares, the "Distributed Shares").
+The redemption of Class B Units for Distributed Shares will not result in any accelerated vesting of such Class B Units; the Distributed Shares distributed in redemption of vested Class B Units shall be fully vested upon such distribution, and the Distributed Shares distributed in redemption of unvested Class B Units will be unvested upon such distribution, and will remain eligible to vest following the offering pursuant to the same vesting schedule as the unvested Class B Units in respect of which they are distributed.
 In addition to the vesting terms, each individual who receives Distributed Shares in redemption of his or her Class B Units in connection with this offering will be required to execute the stockholders' agreement.
 See "Certain Relationships and Related Party Transactions-Stockholders' Agreement" for additional information on the terms of such agreement.